 If you're getting the Hardy connection and thinking rural Dorset, then you're almost but not quite right.
 Wessex members are mainly drawn from the Bournemouth, Poole and Christchurch conurbation extending into the New Forest.
 Wessex's reach does extend into the more rural areas of Dorset to an extent, but it is bounded by WIM to the north.
 Southampton's club (SOC) lies to the east.
 Membership wise its the smallest club in the region, but it punches above its weight.
 Wessex has dominated the region's summer relays series for many years.

 Named after a town to the north of the Bournemouth conurbation.
-They describe themselves as the largest orienteering club in Dorset, though a merger with county co-habitees Wessex was discussed in 2011/12.
-WIM's membership (of about 125 in 2017) live throughout Dorset from Bridport in the west through to Fordingbridge and the western edges of the New Forest, to the east.
+They describe themselves as the largest orienteering club in Dorset, though a merger with their ongoing collaborators and county co-habitees Wessex was discussed in 2011/12.
+WIM's membership live throughout Dorset from Bridport in the west through to Fordingbridge and the western edges of the New Forest, to the east.
 To see their areas click here.

 Serves Cheltenham and Gloucester, the Cotswolds and the Forest of Dean, which it shares with BOK though with its own allocation of terrain.
 Although the club is based in Gloucestershire, it also attracts some of its 150-odd members from the fringes of neighbouring counties.